Users embarking upon an SAP S/4HANA conversion from ERP 6.0 will probably be familiar with the Fiori apps library, which can be found here:

-In Step 1, select “create a new analysis”.
+Select “create a new analysis”.
 You can display a sample analysis which is pre-created by SAP, to give you the idea of how the tool works.

-Step 2 asks you to upload a usage profile.
+You will be asked to upload a usage profile.
 This is a file which shows you the usage data of transactions within your SAP system.
 Please note, that this is transactions from the SAP GUI, not SAP Fiori apps.
 As a result, this tool is better suited for conversion projects from SAP ERP 6.0 to SAP S/4HANA.
 Alternatively, for those on later ERP 6.0 versions, there is the possibility to use some Fiori apps, especially if your system already runs the HANA database.

 To upload a usage profile, you will need to download the transaction usage from your SAP system, in transaction ST03.
 You will need a basis administrator to help you here, but this link should assist:

-Step 3 asks you to upload system profiles to check your system readiness.
+You will be asked to upload system profiles to check your system readiness.
 This shows the versions of the SAP system you are using to see which Fiori apps might be relevant for you.

 Again, you will need to create these profiles in conjunction with your basis administrator.
 See these links for creating a back-end system profile and a HANA profile to help:

-Finally, in step 4, name your analysis and give it a description:
+Name your analysis and give it a description: